vidjil/vidjil/doc/user.md

   - Firefox, *version \>= 78 ESR*
   - Chrome, *version \>= 79*

-These platforms will be supported to at least *June 2023*.
+These platforms will be supported to at least *April 2024*.
 Chrome 79, and possibly other recent versions, are tested through our continuous integration pipelines.

 ## Legacy browsers